All about door hardware

 In the USA, the doorknob - also known as the button handle - is found particularly frequently.
 This is a rotating knob that must be turned, rather than pushed down, to operate the opening mechanism.
 Since this turning motion must be done by hand, this door handle is somewhat more difficult to operate and safer in households with small children or pets.

 A special form is the handle shell, which is let into the door leaf.
-This is mainly used for sliding doors.
+This is mainly used for Sliding doors.

-Push handles are less susceptible to wear, as the opening mechanism is omitted.
+Push handles are less susceptible to wear, since the opening mechanism is omitted.
 They are used primarily in public buildings such as hospitals or train stations, but also in shopping malls where there is heavy foot traffic - in other words, wherever doors need to be opened quickly and without effort.

-Protective fittings - the best door fittings for your security
+Security door handles - the best door fittings for your security

 The most frequently asked questions about door hardware